An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: The Elliptic-Restricted Three-Body Problem

 In an inertial coordinate system, $m_2$ and $m_1$ orbit their centre of mass on an ellipse of fixed eccentricity $e_p$, which is the second system parameter.
 The angle of $m_2$ with respect to the $+x$-axis of the inertial coordinate system is the true anomaly $\nu$.

-For the special case of $e_p = 0$, one recovers an autonomous dynamical system for which fixed points and invariant manifolds exist \citep{Koon2008DynamicalDesign}; for the more general $e_p > 0$, such structures do not exist.
+For the special case of $e_p = 0$, one recovers an autonomous dynamical system for which fixed points and invariant manifolds exist \cite{Koon2008DynamicalDesign}; for the more general $e_p > 0$, such structures become difficult to determine.
 LCS have thus been suggested to analyse the behaviour for the cases of $e_p > 0$.
 In this example, we analyse the interesting dynamical phenomena around $m_2$.
-For small differences in initial position and velocity, orbits can vary from being bound entirely around $m_2$, being only temporarily captured around $m_2$, or escaping entirely\citep{Luo2015}.
-Profiling these regions is of high importance in the design of space missions \citep{Belbruno1987LunarMission}.
+For small differences in initial position and velocity, orbits can vary from being bound entirely around $m_2$, being only temporarily captured around $m_2$, or escaping entirely \cite{Luo2015}.
+Profiling these regions is of high importance in the design of space missions \cite{Belbruno1987LunarMission}.

 Since the ER3BP lives in a phase space defined in $\mathbb{R}^6$, but the algorithm above functions for a CGST that is $3\times 3$ in dimension and represents a system with three-dimensional dynamics, we embed a three-dimensional submanifold in the six-dimensional phase space on which we compute the LCS.
-We parameterise the manifold in the three spatial directions to represent position around $m_2$ using spherical coordinates $\Psi = \left(\rho,\theta,\phi\right)$ (Figure \ref{f:spherical_parameterisation}).
+We parameterise the manifold in the three spatial directions to represent position around $m_2$ using spherical coordinates $\bm{\Psi} = \left(\rho,\theta,\phi\right)$ (Figure \ref{f:spherical_parameterisation}).
 We complete the embedding by uniquely associating a velocity $\bm{v}$ with each point in space to complete the full phase space.

-Given the Cartesian position $\bm{x}=\left(x,\,y,\,z\right)^\top$ corresponding to $\Psi$
+Given the Cartesian position $\bm{x}=\left(x,\,y,\,z\right)^\top$ corresponding to $\bm{\Psi}$

 the velocity at this point $\bm{v}\left(\bm{x}\right)$ is chosen to be